Did you know the best kettlebell back workout exercises to strengthen your back? These include single-arm row, chest-supported row, and deadlifts.

 Advanced Workout

-The advanced workout is a 20-minute AMRAP session.
+The advanced workout is a 20-minute AMRAP session (click on the link for 20 minute AMRAP session YT video).
 It mixes abs exercises with high-intensity moves22.
 Aim for 3-5 rounds, resting for 90 seconds between sets23.
 Focus on proper form and movement quality22.